 The goal of the Quality Function Deployment (QFD) workshop is to determine critical characteristics for new product development.

-Technique #4: Questionnaires or Surveys
+Technique #4: Questionnaires or surveys

 Technique #5: Brainstorming

-It is a group creativity technique that can be great as a starting point for your requirements gathering.
+Brainstorming is a technique used to come up with multiple ideas related to project requirements.
+It’s a group creativity technique that serves as a great starting point for your requirements gathering process.

 Using a simple tool, such as a whiteboard, you can quickly start brainstorming all the ideas that pop into your mind — and then write them down.